 Along the ridge axis oceanic crustal heat flow drives convective seawater circulation into and through the crust, eventually to be expelled through conduits and chimneys, which form hydrothermal vents.
 Heated seawater is modified into an ore-forming fluid as it passes through the oceanic crust reacting with rocks and leaching metals and sulphur.
 At the seafloor, cooling, changing pH, and seawater mixing triggers precipitation of sulphide and gangue minerals from the fluid, most being dispersed by the hydrothermal plume.
-Cu-rich minerals soluble at high-temperatures are deposited close to the vent whereas Zn and Pb sulphide minerals soluble at lower temperatures are formed at or below the seafloor and are composed predominantly by iron sulphides (pyrite and/or pyrrhotite), sphalerite, chalcopyrite, and/or galena as the main sulphide phases The chimneys are unstable and, over time, collapse to create mounds (Figure 4.9) that in some cases may also have minerals of economic interest.
+Cu-rich minerals soluble at high-temperatures are deposited close to the vent whereas Zn and Pb sulphide minerals soluble at lower temperatures are deposited farther away.
+If conditions are favourable, polymetallic massive sulphide deposits are formed at or below the seafloor and are composed predominantly by iron sulphides (pyrite and/or pyrrhotite), sphalerite, chalcopyrite, and/or galena as the main sulphide phases The chimneys are unstable and, over time, collapse to create mounds (Figure 4.9) that in some cases may also have minerals of economic interest.
 Comprehensive reviews on the genesis of polymetallic massive sulphide deposits and hydrothermal processes are found in Hannington (2014) and German and Seyfried (2014).